stefanDeveloper/heiDGAF/docs/pipeline.rst

 - **Incoming Connections** (``port_in``):

-  - Components can connect to the incoming port to send log lines to the server.
+  - Components can connect to the incoming port to send loglines to the server.
 These components can include:

     - Direct APIs from systems generating log data.
-    - Mock log line generators for testing.
+    - Mock logline generators for testing.
     - File readers that parse log files and send individual log entries to the server.

   - The server is designed to handle multiple concurrent sources, allowing diverse and simultaneous input streams.

 - **Outgoing Connections** (``port_out``):

-  - Components can connect to the outgoing port to retrieve the next available log line from the server.
+  - Components can connect to the outgoing port to retrieve the next available logline from the server.
-  - If no log lines are available at the time of the connection, the server will return ``None``.
+  - If no loglines are available at the time of the connection, the server will return ``None``.

 This dual-port architecture allows for flexibility and scalability in log data handling.